imnotteixeira/personal-website/src/content/niaefeup-retorspective.md

 The first two challenges were the SINF --- Yep, the full-week event we inherited was about to have its first edition under NIAEFEUP's organization --- and the recruitment process.

-The latter had been one of the pain points of the Board each year --- *remember when I received both the "You're in" and "You're out" emails regarding my application?*.
-Most of the process was manual, and still is to some extent, but I wanted to improve it and decided to implement some helping functionality to our website, allowing us to better control our recruitment seasons, by storing the applications, as well as the questions asked that year on interviews.
+The latter had been one of the pain points of the Board each year --- *remember when I received both the "You're in" and "You're out" emails regarding my application?* Well, most of the process was manual, and still is to some extent, but I wanted to improve it and decided to implement some helping functionality to our website, allowing us to better control our recruitment seasons, by storing the applications, as well as the questions asked that year on interviews.
 Most importantly, it allowed us to automatically approve, reject batches of candidates instead of manually copy/pasting the relevant emails.
 Interview scheduling is still TBD.

 At that Summer Internship I had discovered this new amazing thing called React which, together with Node.js made up the base of our project's tech stack.